The Linear Programming Approach to Reach-Avoid Problems for Markov Decision Processes: Conclusions

-We developed a numerical approach to compute the value function of the stochastic reach-avoid problem using linear programming and randomized convex optimization.
-The method suggested is based on function approximation properties of Gaussian radial basis functions and exploits their structure to encode the transition kernel of Markov decision processes and compute integrals over the reach-avoid safe and target sets.
-The fact that our method relies on solving linear programs allows us to tackle reach-avoid problems with larger dimensions than state-space gridding methods.
-The accuracy and reliability of the approach is investigated by comparing to heuristics based on well-established methods in the control of linear systems.
-The potential of the approach is demonstrated by tackling a reach-avoid control problem for a six dimensional nonlinear system with two control inputs.
-Based on the results reported so far, it is worth concentrating future work to apply the method in more general MDP control problems with uncountable state space and control spaces.
+We developed a numerical approach to compute the value function of the stochastic reach-avoid problem for Markov decision processes with continuous state and action spaces.
+Since the method relies on solving linear programs we were able to tackle reach-avoid problems with larger dimensions than established state space gridding methods.
+The potential of the approach was analyzed through two benchmark case studies and a trajectory planning problem for a six dimensional nonlinear system with two inputs.
+To the best of our knowledge, this is the first time that stochastic reach-avoid problems up to eight continuous state and input dimensions have been addressed.

-We are currently focusing on the problem of systematically choosing the center and variance parameters of basis function elements, exploiting knowledge about the dynamics of the considered systems.
-Apart from improving initial basis selection, we are exploring adaptive methods for choosing basis parameters and state-relevance measures to increase objective performance.
-In terms of computational efficiency, we are developing decomposition methods for the large linear programming problems that arise in our approximation method to allow addressing reach-avoid problems of even higher dimensions.
-Finally, we are addressing tractable reformulations of the infinite constraints in the semi-infinite linear programs presented to avoid sampling-based methods.
+We are currently focusing on the problem of systematically choosing the basis function parameters by exploiting knowledge about the system dynamics.
+Furthermore, we are developing decomposition methods for the large linear programs that arise in our approximation scheme to allow addressing control of MDPs with higher dimensions.
+We are also addressing tractable reformulations of the infinite constraints in the semi-infinite linear programs for stochastic reach-avoid problems to avoid sampling-based methods.
+Finally, given the close connections between reinforcement learning and approximate dynamic programming, our results may be useful in developing model-based reinforcement learning algorithms that incorporate safety considerations in addition optimizing a reward or cost function.